-We are presenting Non-GAAP AIP net sales and Non-GAAP AIP EBITDA because they are the metrics included in our Annual Cash Incentive Plan ("AIP") against which our performance is measured.
-The AIP excludes the income and costs of acquisitions, dispositions and certain other items, which are otherwise included in GAAP operating income.
+We are presenting Non-GAAP Adjusted EBITDA because it is one of the metrics included in our Annual Cash Incentive Plan ("AIP") against which our performance is measured.
+The AIP excludes the costs of acquisitions, dispositions and certain other items, which are otherwise included in GAAP operating income.

-The following tables set forth the reconciliation of Non-GAAP AIP net sales and Non-GAAP AIP EBITDA, which are non-GAAP financial measures, to GAAP total revenues and GAAP operating income, respectively, our most directly comparable financial measures presented in accordance with GAAP.
+The following tables set forth the reconciliation of Non-GAAP Adjusted EBITDA, which is a non-GAAP financial measure, to GAAP operating income, our most directly comparable financial measure presented in accordance with GAAP.